 school of informatics, Edinburgh University, Scotland.

 Coincidence Algorithm for combinatorial optimisation

-TX version 1.0 (a very small processor)
+TX version 1.0 (a very small

-NEW <under construction>
+processor) <under construction>

 S2 version 1 processor

 S2 Chip simulator

 S30 multicore processor